apollinelbcr/team_1-soen341projectW2024/README.md

    ```
    yarn start:dev
    ```
+The frontend can then be access @  http://localhost:3000

 ### Database Records
 They will be exported in a csv file and added to the wiki in the database section